HIV in New Zealand

 The annual number of heterosexual men and women infected in New Zealand has risen gradually since the mid-1990s, and for the last several years has remained just a little under the number infected overseas, although still much smaller than the number of gay and bisexual men.

-Annual HIV diagnoses in heterosexual men and women in New Zealand 2005-2015 (excludes those previously diagnosed overseas)
+Annual HIV diagnoses in heterosexual men and women in New Zealand 2005-2016 (excludes those previously diagnosed overseas).

 HIV diagnoses among heterosexual people infected overseas increased sharply from 2002 to 2006.
 This corresponds with a large increase in immigrants and refugees between 2002 and 2004 from countries with a high prevalence of HIV.
 During this period, HIV screening was not a compulsory part of the immigration process in New Zealand.
 Heterosexual diagnoses began to decline from 2007 due to immigration policy changes in late 2005 which introduced mandatory HIV testing for residency applicants and people applying for visas for longer than 12 months.

-Among all heterosexual men and women diagnosed with HIV in New Zealand, Africans remain the only ethnicity overrepresented.
+Among all heterosexual men and women diagnosed with HIV in New Zealand, Africans remained the only ethnicity over-represented until 2015.
+In 2016, Asians too are over-represented with 43% of diagnoses among the Asian heterosexual population.

 People Who Inject Drugs

 Direct blood to blood transmission is no longer a regular occurrence in New Zealand due to the work of the Needle Exchange Programme across the country.
-Four people were diagnosed with HIV as a result of injecting drug use in 2015, two in New Zealand and two overseas.
-A futher two men were infected either through sex with another man or injecting drug use.
+Only one person became infected with HIV as a result of injecting drug use in 2016.
+Injecting Drug Use (IDU) is a cause for concern amongst this population group.

 It is widely acknowledged that there are very few sex workers in New Zealand with HIV.
-In fact, the latest published data in 2006 recorded there was no HIV infection among the study sample of more than 300 workers.
+In fact, the latest published data in 2006 recorded there were no HIV infections among the study sample of more than 300 workers.

 Mother to Child

-There were three pregnant women diagnosed with HIV through antenatal testing in 2015.
+There were two pregnant women diagnosed with HIV through antenatal testing in 2016.
 As the majority of pregnant women are now tested, this shows a very low prevalence among such women.

 The AIDS Epidemiology Group (AEG) is based in the Department of Preventive and Social Medicine at the University of Otago.
 Since 1989 it has been responsible for national surveillance of AIDS and HIV infection in New Zealand.